 Obviously I do not believe Adam had a wife before Eve.
 But I do like to speculate on the origins of the whole Lilith mythology.
 My previous references to her on these blogs have been in the context of her possible connection to Izanami of Japanese mythology.

-I've noticed recently how the name is in a Plural form (the feminine singular would be Lilah), ending with a th is a feminine plural in Hebrew.
+I've noticed recently how the name is technically in a plural form (the feminine singular would be Lilah), ending with a th is a feminine plural in Hebrew.
 Lots of feminine Hebrew names end that way without it being significant, possibly just so female names can have variety, so they don't all end with H. But for a mythological context however it may be worth noting.
 Likewise if you want to speculate it's a code for something.

 And also, I can't believe it took so long to occur to me that it might be significant that the one verse that gives the name a Biblical precedent is in a Prophecy about Edom, Isaiah 34 (the "Screech Owl" of the KJV).